AustralianBioCommons/Canu/NCI_optimisation.md

     module load canu/1.9

-Included in the system module is the jobwrapper script described above.
+Included in the system module is the jobwrapper script described below.
 Canu uses the minimap2 assembler which has also been installed as a system module and is available through

     module load minimap2/2.17